11 Google Data Studio Alternatives For Reporting Dashboards

 Best suited for: teams using the Microsoft ecosystem

-Starting price: free for personal use. $9.99/user/month for Power BI Pro.
+Starting price: free for personal use 10/user/month for Power BI Pro

 Key features

-Power BI is a business intelligence dashboard tool made by Microsoft.
-It has a steeper learning curve than most of the other tools in this list, but naturally works well within the Microsoft eco-system.
+Power BI, developed by Microsoft, is a business intelligence dashboard tool.
+It has a higher learning curve compared to other tools listed but integrates seamlessly with the Microsoft eco-system.

 Power BI vs Google Data Studio

-• Power BI has more mature features for data cleaning & transformations
+• Power BI has more mature features for data cleaning and transformations.

 Pricing

 Power BI is free to download for personal use.
-For cloud-based plans, you can pay per user per month from $9.99.
-For a dedicated server, you'll pay $4,995+ per month.
-See full pricing here.
+For cloud-based plans, you can pay per user per month from $10.
+See full Power BI pricing here.

 4. Whatagraph